MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 ### Can we script or automate the creation of an M365 Group for use with Mesh?

-We currently do not support this feature.
+We currently don't support this feature.

 ## What are the license requirements for Immersive spaces in Teams?